pnnl/ExaGO/docs/web/README.ci_clusters.md

 ```
 cmake ../exago -DEXAGO_ENABLE_IPOPT=ON
 ```
-ExaGO will find Ipopt module you loaded on Newell.
+ExaGO will find the Ipopt module you loaded on Newell.
 If you want to use your own Ipopt build, you will most likely need to specify its location like this:
 ```
 cmake ../exago -DEXAGO_ENABLE_IPOPT=ON -DIPOPT_DIR=<ipopt_install_dir>